ycreachcadec/aws_sap_certification/README.md

 - Amazon Transcribe is an AWS service that makes it easy for customers to convert speech to text.
 - AWS IQ is a freelancing platform that provides hands-on help from AWS experts
 - Amazon AppFlow : sync SaaS applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow, and AWS services
-- Amazon SageMaker build and train machine learning models
+- Amazon SageMaker build and train machine learning models.
-- Amazon SageMaker : integrated Jupyter notebook instance
+- Amazon SageMaker : integrated Jupyter notebook instance.
-- AWS Proton : A managed delivery service for deploying container and serverless applications
+- AWS Proton : A managed delivery service for deploying container and serverless applications.
 - Conditional forwarder = conf DNS AD pas route53 - équivalent avec AWS outbound resolver : forwarding rule
 - Import a certificate from a third-party certificate authority into ACM or the IAM certificate store
-- OpenSearch : un fork d'Elasticsearch et de Kibana
+- OpenSearch : un fork d'Elasticsearch et de Kibana.
 - ACM : you can generate public or private SSL/TLS certificates that you can use to secure your site.
-- Amazon RDS database does not support Oracle RAC
+- Amazon RDS database does not support Oracle RAC.
 - You can attach all your hybrid connectivity (VPN and Direct Connect connections) to a single Transit Gateway
 - Transit Gateway enables customers to connect thousands of VPCs
 - Transit Gateways within an AWS Region cannot be peered